JamesPRobinson/google-ads-scraper/README.md

   <li>Mozilla Firefox</li>
   <li>Python</li>
 </ul>

+<h3>Input/Output</h3>
+Input is concatenated keywords (Business, keyword 1, keyword 2, keyword 3) with localities.
+Raw output from Google Ads appears in Raw Output.
+This raw output is then sorted by Business Name into the folder Output.

 <h3>Waits</h3>
 Written in are several input blocking calls while the user logs in and chooses their configurations.
 These are only required once per session.
 <ul>